stevengregory/servicenow-style-guide/README.md

 Use `controllerAs` syntax instead of `$scope` inside your client controller.
 Why?

-* it is a common best practice
+* It is a common best practice
-* removes scope inheritance issues
+* Removes scope inheritance issues
-* eliminates having to inject `$scope` as a dependency
+* Eliminates having to inject `$scope` as a dependency

 ```javascript
 api.controller = function() {